Bryan Houghton: Priest, but isolated

 Houghton was ordained on 30 March 1940 and was for 29 years pastor of two English parishes: first he was appointed to Slough in a popular neighborhood, he created the Saint Anthony Parish, and lead a prayerful and devout community.

 In September 1954, he was sent to Bury St Edmunds and as parish priest.
 From the early 1960s, he was in conflict with Catholic reformers.
-On 29 November 1969, Advent Sunday, he resigned the parish, refusing to modify his liturgical practices after the liturgical reform.
-With the advantage of inherited wealth, Houghton decided to relocated to the south of France, an area he had known since his youth.
-He settled in the region of Viviers, purchasing a property and a chapel (Our Lady of the Rose) in which, with the permission of the bishop, he continued to celebrate the Tridentine form of the Roman rite until his death on 19 November 1992.
+On 29 November 1969, Advent Sunday, he resigned the parish, refusing to modify his practices after the liturgical reform.
+With the advantage of inherited wealth, Houghton relocated to the south of France, an area he had known since his youth.
+He settled in the region of Viviers, purchasing a property and a chapel (Our Lady of the Rose) in which, with the permission of the bishop, he continued to celebrate the Tridentine Mass until his death on 19 November 1992.
 He rests in the cemetery of Viviers (Ardèche).